 For those of you following along on Instagram you know that each month in 2020 has a theme, and March is Energy.
 I thought it would be appropriate to talk about chocolate and how it affects us on an energetic level.
 A lot of people think that chocolate contains caffeine, and it does have a little bit, but caffeine is not in fact the most stimulating compound that cacao contains.
 It’s something else called theobromine.

 Theobromine is an alkaloid that gives chocolate its distinctive bitterness.
 The darker the chocolate, the more bitter, and the more theobromine it contains.
 Theobromine and caffeine are almost identical at a molecular level, which makes them behave in similar, energizing ways.
-The difference is that theobromine has one less methyl group (one carbon with three hydrogen attached), which makes it a less powerful stimulant, since it does not cross the blood-brain barrier as easily as caffeine does.
+The difference is that theobromine has one less methyl group (one carbon with three hydrogens attached), which makes it a less powerful stimulant since it does not cross the blood-brain barrier as easily as caffeine does.
 Translation: theobromine offers a more relaxed, longer-lasting energy than caffeine, instead of the classic spike-and-crash.
 Both compounds act on our central nervous system, but only caffeine can make us feel anxious and jittery.
 Bonus: theobromine is also non-addictive (although I cannot help you if you get addicted to these Granola Candy Bars 😉

 Dark Chocolate Details